inbravo/travel/june-2019/README.md

 * Carry ample cash, while riding at hills
 * Tighten your spare fuel can with carrier
 * Take small pauses every 1-2 hours to cool down
-* Don't spend more than few minutes at Khardungla
+* Fog light at fronts and reflecting tapes at the back
 * Stay friendly with everyone, you encounter while riding
 * Remember the cold starting your motorcycle every morning
 * Water and food is the key to health, drink and eat wisely